2003 - 2005 Range Rover L322 4.4L V8 M62TU - ECU DME Virginize Service

 BMW DME Virginize FAQs

-What is BMW EWS3 System?
+What is BMW/Range Rover EWS3 System?

 The BMW EWS3 (Elektronische Wegfahrsperre, Version 3) system is a further development in BMW's line of electronic vehicle immobilizer systems, designed to prevent the car from being started without the correct, uniquely coded key.
 Introduced in the late 1990s, EWS3 was a significant advancement over its predecessors, EWS1 and EWS2, incorporating more sophisticated anti-theft features.